Best-practice examples of partnerships of TU Graz with business and industry:

 TU Graz is Siemens´ trusted university partner with passion – from rails to the digital age, from smart factory to entrepreneurship, from science to application.

-TU Graz is one of eight Siemens CKI universities.
 Together with TU Graz, Siemens launched the joint Center of Knowledge Interchange (CKI) in October 2015.
 The successful partnership of many years between TU Graz and Siemens, a range of joint projects and the high research competence of the University clinched the deal.
 There has been a strategic partnership with Siemens in railway technology since December 2006.
 The breadth of knowledge and the total volume of co-operation projects have undergone a clear increase since the inception of the CKI.
 The so-called

 Siemens class with all the students involved in these projects was successfully established, as was an annual CKI conference.
 The annual CKI conference was extended for a number of years by Siemens general manager Wolfgang Hesoun at the end of 2018.
+With the "Research and Innovation Ecosystems" (RIEs) introduced by Siemens in October 2021, the existing strategic partnership was further expanded and TU Graz was confirmed as a central force in the regional innovation ecosystem.

 From 2004, TU Graz and the automotive supplier Magna have collaborated very successfully in the form of FSI, a Center Of Excellence in European vehicle technology located at the Faculty of Mechanical and Industrial Engineering.
 1300 scientific papers and 13 joint patents bear witness to this success story.